BLOODY SUNDAY IN SAINT PETERSBURG

 the people in poverty and despair.
 Alexander couldn't keep the country out of

-repression and he himself ended up a victim of their.
+repression and he himself ended up a victim.
 He was assassinated in

 Russia then suffered the